We believe in children. We believe children should laugh and learn. We believe children should play and progress.

 You can find out more about the National Curriculum which we follow at the Department of Education’s website here.

-Literacy at Bowerham
+Writing and Literacy at Bowerham

 The Golden Purple Pen Award